divyas1102/mini_redis_server/README.md

 - add tests
 - clean up command interface
 - add more error messages and rescues
-- FIX \n issue with retrieving values

 Example usage:

 telnet localhost 5555
-SET 1 "abc" \n
+SET 1 "abc"
-GET 1 \n
+GET 1
-DBSIZE \n
+DBSIZE

 #####UPDATES: 04/17#####
 Goal for next hour:
-- identify and implement appropriate data structure for redis-like sorted set storage
+- identify and implement appropriate data structure for redis-like sorted set storage - done
-- implement atleast 2 of the Z commands
+- implement atleast 2 of the Z commands - done
-- fix issue with requiring '\n' for the input
+- fix issue with requiring '\n' for the input - done
 - think about handling multithreading and effective concurrent & parallel access to data
  - do we need locks to protect integrity of data?
  - if we use mutex, how will deadlock be handled?